bitcraze/crazyflie-clients-python/docs/installation/install.md

 ```
 # Installing from source

+If you are planning to do development with the cfclient, you are at right spot!
 The Crazyflie client requires Python >= 3.6.
 The following instructions describe hot to install it from source.
+Make sure to also install the [cflib](https://github.com/bitcraze/crazyflie-lib-python) from source as well!

 ## Pip and Venv